-Through regular fertilization, your fiddle leaf will have access to abundant nutrients that allow it to thrive.
+Through regular fertilization, your fiddle leaf will have access to abundant nutrients that allow it to thrive, similar to how a fiddle leaf fig in the wild would do so.
 Generally speaking, a nutrient deficit is indicated by leaves that brown around their edges.

 Mind you; you also don’t want to shock or over-fertilize your plant, so keep your feeding schedule gentle but consistent.
 If leaves are yellowing, followed by your fiddle leaf fig losing leaves or blackening roots, these are all signs of overfeeding, so always err on the side of less.

 Do fiddle leaf figs only grow new leaves from the top?